alyssa-blair/portfolio-problems/process_calendar/README.md

-Process_cal.py takes three parameters and prints events in date and time order which take place between the start and end dates passed.
+Process_cal.py takes three parameters and prints events within the specified date range.

+Ordered and grouped by date, then ordered by time.

 Input: start date, end date, .xml file